zhouwg/kantv/README.md

 pay attention <a href="https://github.com/cdeos/kantv/blob/master/external/whispercpp/CMakeLists.txt#L54">here and modify it accordingly</a> if build-target is kantv-android and running Android device is NOT Xiaomi 14

-TIP: This project is actually NOT a Java/Android APP project and it's a quite complex/complicated software project for beginners and a VERY powerful Linux PC / Linux workstation is HIGHLY recommended for this step.
+TIP: a VERY powerful Linux PC / Linux workstation is HIGHLY recommended for this step.

 ```
 . build/envsetup.sh